liberdapps/P2PChange/README.md

 * The platform generates a new Bitcoin address, and instructs Bob to send 0.5 BTC (500 USDT / 1000 USDT) to that address within 30 minutes.
 * Bob sends 0.5 BTC to that address before the timeout.
 * Alice doesn't release the stablecoins after 24 hours.
+* The smart contract operator will verify the trade status:
+  - If Bob's transaction has 6+ confirmations by the time the operator checks it, it'll be stated that Alice didn't follow the terms, so:
-* Alice and Bob get 500 shares each, so now Alice has 1000 shares, Bob has 500 shares and Charlie has 500 shares.
+    * Alice will lose 500 shares and Bob gets 500 shares, so now Alice has 0 shares, Bob has 500 shares and Charlie has 500 shares.
     * A fee of 1.25 USDT (0.25% of 500 USDT) is taken and goes to the smart contract operator.
     * A fee of 3.75 USDT (0.75% of 500 USDT) is taken and is distributed proportionally among the sharesholders:
   -  Alice gets 3.75 x 50% (1000 shares / 2000 total shares) = 1.875 USDT.
   - Bob gets 3.75 x 25% (500 shares / 2000 total shares) = 0.9375 USDT.
   - Alice gets 3.75 x 25% (500 shares / 2000 total shares) = 0.9375 USDT.